pact-foundation/pact-mock_service/README.md

       [--sslkey=SSLKEY]    # Specify the path to the SSL key to use when running the service over HTTPS

 Description:
   Start a stub service with the given pact file(s).
+Pact URIs may be local file paths or HTTP.
+  Include any basic auth details in the URL using the format https://USERNAME:PASSWORD@URI.
   Where multiple matching interactions are found, the interactions will be sorted by response status, and the first one will be returned.
 This may lead to some non-deterministic behaviour.
 If you are having problems with this, please raise it on the pact-dev google group, and we can discuss some potential enhancements.
-Note that only versions 1 and 2 of the pact specification are currently supported.
+  Note that only versions 1 and 2 of the pact specification are currently fully supported.
+  Pacts using the v3 format may be used, however, any matching features added in v4 will currently be ignored.
 ```

 ## Contributing